takenet/blip-docs/source/includes/en/extensions/profile.md

 using System.Threading;
 using System.Threading.Tasks;
 using Lime.Protocol;
-using Takenet.MessagingHub.Client.Listener;
-using Takenet.MessagingHub.Client.Sender;
 using Lime.Messaging.Contents;
+using Take.Blip.Client;
+using Take.Blip.Client.Receivers;
-using Takenet.MessagingHub.Client.Extensions.Profile;
+using Take.Blip.Client.Extensions.Profile;

 namespace Extensions
 {